Murder of John Lennon: 8 December 1980

 Chapman waited for Lennon outside the Dakota in the early morning and spent most of the day near the entrance to the building, talking to fans and the doorman.
 That morning, Chapman was distracted and missed seeing Lennon step out of a taxi and enter the Dakota.
 Later in the morning, Chapman met Lennon's family nanny, Helen Seaman, who was returning from a walk with Lennon's five-year-old son, Sean.
 Chapman reached in front of the housekeeper to shake Sean's hand and said that he was a beautiful boy, quoting Lennon's song "Beautiful Boy (Darling Boy)".

 Annie Leibovitz's portrait of Lennon and Ono, taken on the day of the murder.
 It has since been considered one of the most important photos of all time.

-Portrait photographer Annie Leibovitz arrived at Lennon's apartment for a photo shoot intended for Rolling Stone magazine.
+Annie Leibovitz, a portrait photographer, arrived at Lennon's apartment for a photo shoot intended for Rolling Stone magazine.
 Leibovitz assured Lennon and Ono that a photograph of the two of them naked together would make the front cover of the magazine.
 She captured several images of Lennon by himself, with one set to be on the cover.
 Although Ono was initially reluctant to pose nude, Lennon insisted that both he and his wife be on the cover, and after taking the pictures, Leibovitz left their apartment at 3:30 p.m.
 After the photo shoot, Lennon gave what would be his last interview, to San Francisco disc jockey Dave Sholin, writer Laurie Kaye, and recorder/producer Ron Hummel for a music show to be broadcast on the RKO Radio Network.
 At around 5:00 p.m., Lennon and Ono, delayed by a late limousine shared with the RKO Radio crew, left their apartment to mix the song "Walking on Thin Ice", an Ono song featuring Lennon on lead guitar, at the Record Plant.

 As they left the building, Lennon and Ono were approached by Chapman, who asked for Lennon's autograph on a copy of his recently released album, Double Fantasy (1980).
 Lennon liked to give autographs or pictures, especially to those who had been waiting for long periods of time to meet him.
 Later, Chapman said, "He was very kind to me.
 Ironically, very kind and was very patient with me.
 The limousine was waiting ... and he took his time with me and he got the pen going and he signed my album.
 He asked me if I needed anything else.
 I said, 'No. No sir.'
 And he walked away.
 Very cordial and decent man."
 Paul Goresh, an amateur photographer and Lennon fan, took a photo of Lennon signing Chapman's album.